Orca: Mammals and birds

 Other marine mammal prey includes seal species such as harbour seals, elephant seals, California sea lions, Steller sea lions, South American sea lions and walruses.
 Often, to avoid injury, orcas disable their prey before killing and eating it.
 This may involve throwing it in the air, slapping it with their tails, ramming it, or breaching and landing on it.
 In steeply banked beaches off Península Valdés, Argentina, and the Crozet Islands, orcas feed on South American sea lions and southern elephant seals in shallow water, even beaching temporarily to grab prey before wriggling back to the sea.
 Beaching, usually fatal to cetaceans, is not an instinctive behaviour, and can require years of practice for the young.
 Orcas can then release the animal near juvenile whales, allowing the younger whales to practice the difficult capture technique on the now-weakened prey.
 In the Antarctic, type B orcas hunt Weddell seals and other prey by "wave-hunting".
 They "spy-hop" to locate them resting on ice floes, and then swim in groups to create waves that wash over the floe.
 This washes the prey into the water, where other orcas lie in wait.

 In the Aleutian Islands, a decline in sea otter populations in the 1990s was controversially attributed by some scientists to orca predation, although with no direct evidence.
 The decline of sea otters followed a decline in seal populations, (Note: According to Baird, killer whales prefer harbour seals to sea lions and porpoises in some areas.) which in turn may be substitutes for their original prey, now decimated by industrial whaling.
 Orcas have been observed preying on terrestrial mammals, such as moose swimming between islands off the northwest coast of North America.
 Orca cannibalism has also been reported based on analysis of stomach contents, but this is likely to be the result of scavenging remains dumped by whalers.
 One orca was also attacked by its companions after being shot.
+However, in a 2026 study, evidence was found that transient (Bigg's) orcas cannibalize resident orca individuals, and it was also considered more appropriate to interpret the interactions between ecotypes as interspecies predation rather than cannibalism of fellows with the same ecological role.
 Although resident orcas have never been observed to eat other marine mammals, they occasionally harass and kill porpoises and seals for no apparent reason.
 Some dolphins recognize resident orcas as harmless and remain in the same area.

 Orcas do consume seabirds but are more likely to kill and leave them uneaten.
 Penguin species recorded as prey in Antarctic and sub-Antarctic waters include gentoo penguins, chinstrap penguins, king penguins and rockhopper penguins.
 Orcas in many areas may prey on cormorants and gulls.
 A captive orca at Marineland of Canada discovered it could regurgitate fish onto the surface, attracting sea gulls, and then eat the birds.
 Four others then learned to copy the behaviour.